 The paper has grey lines that don’t seem to visually interfere with the page.
 There is a margin at the top and on one side of the page and a smaller one at the bottom of the page.
 As I mentioned, the paper has a nice smooth feel to it and is pleasant to write on, but how does it handle fountain pens?

-The paper handles fountain pen ink quite well!
-It shows a good amount of sheen and shading.
-Surprisingly for a paper that shows good sheen and shading, it has decent dry times.
+The paper handles fountain pen ink fairly well.
+It shows good sheen and shading.
+Not surprisingly for a paper that shows good sheen and shading, it has slower dry times.
 In my testing and use, I observed little feathering and bleed through and ghosting was acceptable.
 I wouldn’t mind writing on both sides of a page.

 So what do I think about this notebook?
-Overall, I’d say it’s got great paper but other than that there’s not much more to say.
+Overall, I’d say it’s got solid paper but other than that there’s not much more to say.
 If I could find them at a great price, I’d definitely pick up a few, but as it is they are kind of hard to find and can be quite expensive, in which case there are plenty of other notebooks I’d rather use.
 Still, if you want a spiral-bound notebook with very stiff covers and great paper, this would be an excellent choice.

 If you’d like a bit more information about how I test papers and notebooks, I wrote an article about my paper rating system.

 Fountain Pen Love Overall Rating